cscart/docs/en/user_guide/users/vendors/vendor_registration_flow.rst

 Scenarios for New Vendors
 =========================

 The setup wizard speeds up manual setup.
-Vendor :doc:`statuses </user_guide/users/vendors/vendor_statuses>`, values of the setting in the :doc:`/user_guide/addons/vendor_data_premoderation/index` add-on and the of vendor setting in the admin panel changes by selecting a scenario.
+Vendor :doc:`statuses </user_guide/users/vendors/vendor_statuses>`, the values of the settings in the :doc:`/user_guide/addons/vendor_data_premoderation/index` add-on, and the vendor setting in the admin panel changes by selecting a scenario.

 .. image:: img/vendor_registration_flow.png
     :align: center
     :alt: Interaction Scenarios for New vendors And the Store.

-After the appropriate settings will be applied, you can always change vendor onboarding via the **Marketplace setup wizard** or manually.
+You can always change vendor onboarding via the **Marketplace setup wizard** or manually.

 Scenario 1.
 Immediate Full Access to Admin Panel and Storefront
 ================================================================